Welcome to the Lake Wausau Association Website

 For additional information regarding the work that has been done to date on this project, including draft reports of data collected by researchers, please see our Newsletters page.

-We are still taking 2017 membership renewals.
-Renew your membership or join LWA as a new member in 2017 and help us protect, maintain, and enhance Lake Wausau and its beautiful surroundings.
-Membership is open to all friends of Lake Wausau and provides opportunities to network and socialize with other lake users, receive important news and information about Lake Wausau and its surroundings, and to be involved in one of our community's greatest resources.
+It's time for LWA membership renewals.
+Renew your membership or join LWA as a new member in 2018 and help us protect, maintain, and enhance Lake Wausau and its beautiful surroundings.
+Membership dues are a substantial part of our financial support and go toward efforts to improve Lake Wausau.
+As a member you're entitled to voting rights on certain Lake Association matters, first hand updates on news, information, and events pertaining to Lake Wausau and its surroundings, opportunities to participate and be involved in one of our community's greatest resources, and inclusion in a network of lake users building stronger bonds within our community.
+Membership is open to all who find value Lake Wausau.
 So please help support our efforts to create a healthier lake by becoming a member today.

 Lake Wausau Association, Inc.